MTV (Philippines, 1992–2010): MTV UHF Channel 41 / MTV Philippines

 Before 2000 was about to end, MTV Networks Asia and Nation Broadcasting Corporation (NBC) signed a joint-venture agreement to form Music Source, and acquired the rights to air MTV 24 hours a day on UHF Channel 41, which was licensed to NBC.

 MTV Philippines showcased local Filipino talent through videos and shows presented in-between numbers featuring international pop and rock superstars.
 The channel did not promote a pan-Asian format.
 However, MTV Southeast Asia presented Indonesian, Malaysian and Singaporean artists on their network, alternating with international pop and rock talents.
 Within six months from its inception on January 1, 2001, it immediately won the hearts of pop-culturally conscious young Filipino viewers.
 It was said that the presence of this channel eventually caused the demise of Channel V Philippines simply due to intense competition.

 After six years of partnership, UHF Channel 41 ceased broadcasting on December 31, 2006, following the dissolution of the joint venture.
-Soon, it was returned on TV broadcasting with a brand new channel co-owned by TV5 as Aksyon TV Channel 41, an all-news channel, which would then become 5 Plus in 2019.
+Soon, it was returned on TV broadcasting with a brand new channel co-owned by TV5 as Aksyon TV Channel 41, an all-news channel, which would then become 5 Plus in 2019 and now One Sports in 2020.

-All Youth Channels, Inc. and the final incarnation of MTV Philippines
+All Youth Channels, Inc. (AYC) and the final incarnation of MTV Philippines

-After the dissolution of its joint venture with NBC, MTV Networks Asia signed a licensing agreement with All Youth Channels, Inc. (AYC), which is run by some of the members of Music Source, including Lumen, to control both MTV Philippines and its sister channel, Nickelodeon.
+After the dissolution of its joint venture with NBC, MTV Networks Asia signed a licensing agreement with AYC, which is run by some of the members of Music Source, including Lumen, to control both MTV Philippines and its sister channel, Nickelodeon.
 AYC owned and operated 100% of then-new MTV Philippines.

-MTV Philippines was an exclusive channel on cable and satellite television systems.
-However, Lumen decided not to renew the contract (except Nickelodeon Philippines, which is MTV Philippines's sister channel).
+MTV Philippines was exclusive to cable and satellite television systems.
+However, Lumen decided not to renew the contract (except MTV's sister channel Nickelodeon).
 There were also some posts claiming that instead of funding for MTV Philippines, they would support TV5 instead which they planned to be the next big thing on TV.
-11 minutes before midnight of February 16, 2010, a final music video: "Video Killed the Radio Star" by The Buggles, (which was the very first music video played in MTV USA back in 1981) was played and afterwards, MTV Philippines officially signed off.
+11 minutes before midnight of February 16, 2010, a final music video: "Video Killed the Radio Star" by The Buggles, (which was the first music video played in MTV USA back in 1981) was played and afterwards, MTV Philippines officially signed off.
 After the closure, it had reverted to its original channel, MTV Asia.